hacss/hacss.github.io/src/configuration-guide.md

 ### `plugins`
 This is an array of plugins you want to use.
 These should be specified in the reverse of the order in which you want them to run; i.e. the plugin at index 0 runs last.
-For more about plugins, see the [Plugins](plugins-guide.md) guide.
+For more about plugins, see the [plugin guide](plugins-guide.md).

 ## Configuration Example